 Port wine has been produced in the Douro Valley for centuries now and even has a demarcated region.
 This demarcated region of Douro is considered one of the oldest in the world.
-Although fortified wines similar to Port are produced in many other regions of the world like Australia, the US, France, South Africa, Canada, India, Argentina, and Spain, if you want to try a true Port wine, make sure it comes from Portugal and the Douro Valley.
+However, fortified wines similar to Port are produced in many other world regions like Australia, the US, France, South Africa, Canada, India, Argentina, and Spain.
+If you want to try a true Port wine, make sure it comes from Portugal and the Douro Valley.

 Port wine is so important for Portugal and its culture that the Alto Douro wine region was inscribed as a World Heritage site.
-As per UNESCO itself, “Wine has been produced by traditional landholders in the Alto Douro region for some 2,000 years.
+According to UNESCO, “Wine has been produced by traditional landholders in the Alto Douro region for some 2,000 years.
 Since the 18th century, its main product, port wine, has been world-famous for its quality.
 This long tradition of viticulture has produced a cultural landscape of outstanding beauty that reflects its technological, social, and economic evolution.“

 #1 Pastel de Nata – Portuguese custard tart

 Pastel de Nata, which foreigners usually call Portuguese custard tart, is probably the most famous Portuguese dessert.
 A Pastel de nata is a Portuguese egg tart pastry dusted with cinnamon for those who haven’t tried them yet.
 The crust is crispy and flaky, while the center is made of creamy, eggy, sweet custard, slightly blistered on top.